 The error amplifier (EA) compares the FB voltage with the internal reference (0.8V) and outputs a current proportional to the difference between the two.
-This output current is then used to charge or discharge the internal compensation network to form V{COMP} , which is used to control the power MOSFET current.
+This output current is used to charge or discharge the internal compensation network to form V{COMP} .
 The optimized internal compensation network minimizes the external component count and simplifies the control loop design.